Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 ### Drivers on Linux Mint

-You can install drivers (including NVIDIA driver) with GUI on Linux Mint.
+You can install drivers (including NVIDIA driver) with `Driver Manager`, a GUI tool, on Linux Mint.

 ### NVIDIA